 \textbf{Protocol.} The protocol executes one-step rolling forecasts across held-out test windows, with iterative multi-step configurations permitted when meaningful.
 We standardize each target series using a standard scaler derived from the training split and invert transformations post-prediction.
 Lag length L is preselected as a hyperparameter, with defaults set at 48 for sub-hourly data and incrementally smaller for monthly horizons.

 \textbf{Conformal settings.} Conformal scenarios examined here operate at a nominal confidence level of $1{-}\alpha = 0.9$.
-ACI employs factors $\gamma \in \{10^{-4},10^{-3},10^{-2}\}$; the AgACI approach aggregates diverse estimators to eliminate manual parameter tuning.
+ACI employs factors $\gamma \in \{10^{-4},10^{-3},10^{-2}\}$; the AgACI approach aggregates diverse estimators to eliminate the need for manual parameter tuning.
 Calibration relies on the latest non-overlapping, autoregressive window that concludes prior to the target instance.
 CP intervals are centered on $\hat{y}_t$.

-\textbf{Metrics.} Performance is quantified using root mean square error (RMSE) across the held-out window, alongside empirical Coverage@90\% (fraction in band) and the median interval width.
+\textbf{Metrics.} Performance is quantified using root-mean-square error (RMSE) across the held-out window, along with empirical Coverage@90\% (fraction in band) and the median interval width.
 We monitor the incidence of degenerate or infinite bands(rare in our runs).

 \textbf{Training details.} Training regimes differ by model family.
-For parametric architectures (DS\textsuperscript{3}M, S4, GRU), we adopt Adam optimisers, micro-batch training across lagged sequences, and impose an early stopping criterion based on validation RMSE; mixed-precision arithmetic is engaged wherever the hardware supports it.
+For parametric architectures (DS\textsuperscript{3}M, S4, GRU), we adopt Adam optimizers, micro-batch training across lagged sequences, and impose an early stopping criterion based on validation RMSE; mixed-precision arithmetic is engaged wherever the hardware supports it.
 Sparse Gaussian Processes are discipled via a variational evidence lower bound, permitting learnable inducing point locations and subject to identical early stopping criteria on validation RMSE.